godatadriven/academy-dbt-at-scale/docs/group4/checklist.md

-# Group 4 — Checklist
+# Group 4 - Checklist

 This is a two-day open hackathon.
 The checklist provides a sequence but you should re-prioritise based on what the audit reveals.
-Document decisions as you go — you'll present findings at 16:00 on Day 2.
+Document decisions as you go - you'll present findings at 16:00 on Day 2.

 ---

-## Step 1 — Add packages and run `dbt deps`
+## Step 1 - Add packages and run `dbt deps`

+- [ ] Step complete

 Add the three packages to `packages.yml`: